Gordon999/Pi-Pirate-Audio-MP3-Radio-player/README.md

 You can add more radio stations in a file named Radio_Stns.txt, format for each line : Station Name,Station URL,0

+Press and release for first option, press and hold for second eg. VOL +/-, press and release will increase volume, press and hold will decrease volume.

 # To install...

 (NOTE: I am suggesting the use of --break-system-packages, this shouldn't be an issue if using this in a standalone